 If they wouldn’t wear what I am wearing, then they don’t care for it.
 Fine.
 It’s opinion.
 Then say nothing.
 I happen to think Sketchers shoes are an abomination, but I don’t tell every person wearing them that they are brave for wearing them.
 If you do like what I am wearing, let it inspire you to make some bold fashion choices for yourself.
 My entire teen years were spent trying to recreate Angela Chase’s outfits from My So-Called Life.
 Maybe I still sort of do that.

 What they really mean: “I don't have the confidence to wear something that isn’t what the mainstream is wearing.
 I don’t want to stand out.”

 Backhanded Compliment #2: “You are really brave to just pack up and move across the country without knowing a soul in California.”

 What they think they mean: “You are all alone on a faraway state with no friends and boyfriend.
 If you die, it will be days before someone finds you, and it will only be because of the smell of your rotting corpse.”

 True, it did take some chutzpah to move to California after living 28 years on the East Coast, so why not focus on my sense of adventure and my confidence?
 There are lots of people already living in California, and I do have the ability to talk to them and some of them will become my friends, thus solving the alone part.
-I also am very good at being independent and seeking out enjoyment and activities for myself, which some people also find, for some reason, amusing.
+I am also good at being independent and seeking out enjoyment and activities for myself, which some people also find, for some reason, amusing.